Saxon2771/ICT111-HEHe-MVP/docs/wireframe-usability-checklist.md

 **Strengths**
 - Simple and user-friendly navigation.
-- QR-code attendance process is easy to understand.
+- Attendance Password process is easy to understand.
 - Screens follow a consistent layout.
 - MVP features are fully represented.